Theodore N. Kaufman: Life during World War II

 Nazi propaganda often used Kaufman's pamphlet as a justification for the persecution of Jews.
 When the Nazis required German Jews to wear a yellow badge on their clothing on September 1, 1941, they published a flyer explaining to the German people that those individuals wearing the star were conspiring to implement Kaufman's plan for the destruction of Germany.
 When the Jews of Hanover were forced from their homes on September 8, 1941, German authorities cited Kaufman's book as one of the reasons.
 Kaufman responded by saying:

 This is just a flimsy pretext for another of the innate cruelties of the German people ...
 I don't think it was my book that prompted this barbarity.
 They employed every possible German cruelty against the Jews long before my book was published.

 The Nazi propaganda ministry continued to publish pamphlets, posters and flyers on Kaufman's ideas through the end of the war, and also urged newspapers and public speakers to remind Germans of Kaufman's book.
 Kaufman's last major appearance in Nazi propaganda occurred in late 1944, when a five-page section on him was included in the widely published booklet Never!, which described a number of alleged plots to destroy Germany.
 Randall Bytwerk, a historian of communications at Calvin College, concluded that "[a] German at the time could not have missed encountering" propaganda about Kaufman.

 His final publication through Argyle Press was the March 1942 brochure titled "No More German Wars!
 Being an outline for their permanent cessation".
 It contained no more writing on the sterilization of Germans or discussion of German land distribution, but made very moderate proposals for democratic re-education of the German population.

 He enlisted in the US Army in New Mexico on April 24, 1942.
 During this time he was also placed at Camp Ritchie because of his linguistic abilities, thus making him one of many Ritchie Boys.
 His three brothers also served.

 Few Americans have ever heard of a prominent fellow-citizen named Kaufmann ...
 In Germany every child has known of him for a long time.
 Germans are so well informed about Mr. Kaufmann that the mere mention of his name recalls what he stands for.
-In one of his recent artlcles Dr. Goebbels wrote, "Thanks to the Jew Kaufmann, we Germans know only too well what to expect in case of defeat."
+In one of his recent articles Dr. Goebbels wrote, "Thanks to the Jew Kaufmann, we Germans know only too well what to expect in case of defeat."